-The finishing material is different from the original so each has its qualities, but we will produce a very nice looking and durable, new, clean, shiny finish on the tub.
+The finishing material is different from the original so each has its qualities, but we will produce a very nice looking and durable, new, clean, and shiny tub reglazing.

-We are professionals with the equipment and materials to do a thorough cleaning.
+We are reglazing professionals and with the equipment and materials to do a thorough cleaning.

 If your bathtub has stains, loss of shine, exposed grain or porosity of the underlayment coat, rust stains, water or chemical erosion or other permanent blemishes.
 The best thing to do is have a Top Refinishing do deep cleaning, followed by proper preparation and reglazing.

 This, most likely, requires an educated evaluation.
 In most cases, when a surface is damaged, polishing is not well taken by most materials and is not as good or economical as an alternative because it is a labor-intensive solution that could cost as much as reglazing or more, especially if it needs to be repeated frequently.

 Due to the multitude of actions and sub-products needed for the replacement of a bathtub set, reglazing it is more cost-effective because there is no demolition, carpentry, tile, and plumbing work involved.

 Liners do not fit snuggly and are not permanently watertight in all areas, especially around the borders.
 Water can easily be trapped between the liner and the tub creating a source of stagnant water, foul odors coming from mold, bacteria, and even gnats and drain flies.

 The materials and tools available to a non-professional individual are not of the same quality and durability as those of Top Refinishing.
 The do-it-yourself renovator has dripping, brush marks, peeling, rough and uneven finish, etc., as the eventual results.
 It may look okay for a while but you will probably need to remove that finish and have it professionally reglazed later.
 It is the most cost-effective (and time-effective for you) to have Top Refinishing do it from the start.

 When we encounter this, we have to remove the old reglaze to obtain the best bond between the new material and the fixture.
 This makes our 5-year guarantee a good investment.